Debut Shopify Theme in 2026: Should You Still Use It?

 You Can Keep Debut If

-- Your store is stable and converting acceptably
+- Your store is stable and converting at an acceptable rate

-- You want to avoid migration risk right now
+- You want to avoid the risk of a theme migration right now

 - Your current design still fits your brand